 The Tri-County Office on Aging relies on community support to help provide vital services to seniors and adults with disabilities.
-Programs such as Meals on Wheels, Crisis Services for the Elderly and the Medicare/Medicaid Assistance program help seniors and persons with disabilities live with dignity in their own homes for as long as possible.
-Quality of life and providing choice and access to services for seniors and persons with disabilities is so important, please consider making a tax-deductible contribution to The Tri-County Office on Aging and become a Champion For Independence!
+Programs such as Meals on Wheels, Crisis Services for the Elderly and the Medicare/Medicaid Assistance Program (MMAP) help seniors and persons with disabilities live with dignity in their own homes for as long as possible.
+Quality of life and providing choice and access to services for seniors and persons with disabilities is so important.
+Please consider making a tax-deductible contribution to The Tri-County Office on Aging and become a Champion For Independence!

 One time and recurring gifts of any amount are welcome.
 Donations can also be made in honor of or in memory of someone.
 Please click the donate now button to support TCOA.